lostsync/tim/README.md

 ## Limitations

 - Tim is designed for decent performance on an M1 Mac
+- Speech will only work on macOS due to my lazy reliance on `say`
 - Tim produces absurd and potentially offensive text
 - Tim is an educational toy